Start with "Shelter in Place" Resources

 Why Arlington County?

-Some wisely ask why I'm not linked-up with other local groups.
-The answer is regretful, yet honest: I contacted governmental agencies, reaches out to the volunteer groups, rubbed elbows with local hams and ultimately, didn't feel welcomed.
-No shame, no blame ... this happen all the time.
-Therefore, I stay connected with a cohesive and organized group that welcomes newcomers, actually trains them and facilitates a comprehensive vetting process.
+Some wonder why I'm not linked-up with other local groups.
+Hey, I tried.
+So my answer is regretful, yet honest: I contacted governmental agencies, reaches out to the volunteer groups, rubbed elbows with local hams when we moved to Suburban Maryland.
+Ultimately, I didn't feel welcomed.
+No shame, no blame ... this happens all the time.

 Here's a good article on amateur radio and volunteer organizational effectiveness: